daplayer/daplayer.github.io/documentation/api/analytics.md

 Class responsible for managing the listening analytics inside the application.

-IndexedDB is used under the hood, checkout the `Database` class for further information.
+IndexedDB is used under the hood.
+Checkout the `Database` class for further information.
 There's a table for each service (i.e. soundcloud, youtube, local).